Pristina: Climate

-According to the Köppen climate classification, Pristina falls under the periphery of the oceanic climate (Cfb) zone with an average annual temperature of 10.6 C. The warmest month in Pristina is August with an average temperature rising to 21.8 C, while the coldest month is January with an average temperature falling to -0.6 C. Pristina has a moderate climate with an average of 2909.69 hours of sunshine annually.
-July is the sunniest month of the year with an average of about 11.5 hours of sunshine a day and by contrast, the average hours of sunshine are less than 4.5 hours per day in January.
+According to the Köppen climate classification, Pristina falls under the periphery of the humid continental climate (Dfb) zone bordering a hot-summer humid continental climate (Dfa) with an average annual temperature of 11.2 C. The warmest month in Pristina is July with an average temperature rising to 21.9 C, while the coldest month is January with an average temperature falling to -0.3 C.|source = Hydrometeorological Institute of Kosovo / Copernicus ERA5 Reanalysis Pristina has a moderate climate with an average of 2043.6 hours of sunshine annually.|source = Hydrometeorological Institute of Kosovo / Copernicus ERA5 Reanalysis July is the sunniest month of the year with an average of about 11.5 hours of sunshine a day and by contrast, the average hours of sunshine are less than 4.5 hours per day in January.
+The lowest temperature ever recorded in the city was -29.7 C on January 24, 1942, and the highest value of 41.2 C on July 24, 2007.